 For those of you who are unfamiliar with this whole gloom titled third Monday of January known as “Blue Monday,” it might just be that in your neck of the woods, you’ve called it “The Winter Blues” or “Cabin Fever.”

 In the Blue Monday equation weather=W, monthly salary=D, debt=d, time since Christmas=T, time since failing our new year’s resolutions=Q, low motivational levels=M, and the feeling of a need to take action=Na.
 No units in the “formula” were defined.

 Could it be that I live under a rock out here at Lac du Nibiinaabe?
 Don’t answer that.
-I’m sure there are those who might think so.
+I’m sure some might think so.
 Seriously, before today I wasn’t familiar with this term for the gloomy titled third Monday of January known as “Blue Monday.”

 It just happens that this year Blue Monday has fallen on the heels of what hints to be in my mind the perfect name for a heavy metal band, the “Super Blood Wolf Moon Eclipse,” the total lunar eclipse seen last night by folks in North and South America, Europe and western Africa.

 Then it hit me that this alignment of the earth, moon, and sun has gotten the proverbial last laugh on all of us in its timing for this gloomy celebration of Blue Monday that aptly fuses last night’s performance with somewhat of a muffled ringing in of a celestial hangover of sorts.

 After rocking the holidays (possibly) a little more financially reckless than we maybe should have, feeling guilty for not meeting our self-induced expectations of our New Year’s resolutions, and let’s not forget the cold and dark winter, we are experiencing.
 Here we are, welcome to Blue Monday, dubbed the most depressing day of the year.